 Throughout this process, documentation remains essential, helping you and your team stay aligned.
 By following SE methodologies, you enhance collaboration, efficiency, and ultimately, the success of your software projects.

-The Role of Sd in the Software Lifecycle
+The Role of SD in the Software Lifecycle

 While you might think of software development (SD) as merely writing code, it actually encompasses a broader spectrum of activities that are essential throughout the software lifecycle.
 From initial planning to deployment and maintenance, SD plays a critical role in ensuring your software meets user needs and adapts to changing requirements.